projectkudu/kudu/.github/ISSUE_TEMPLATE.md

 > For deployment issues, please provide us with the following information:
 > ---------------------------------------------------------------

-### Repo steps.
+### Repro steps.
-> your project built succefully on your dev machine but failed on Azure?
+> your project built successfully on your dev machine but failed on Azure?
 > please write down your build tools and their versions (ie `Msbuild 15.1.0.0`)

 ### Project structures.